Finding Those with Cognitive Conditions Who Wander - Project Lifesaver International

 About Project Lifesaver International -Established in 1999, Project Lifesaver International is a non-profit organization that is committed to helping families quickly find their loved ones who wander because of Alzheimer's, Down syndrome, dementia, autism, and other cognitive conditions.
 Project Lifesaver trains agencies on search and rescue techniques and equipment, as well as how to interact with individuals once they are found to help facilitate a safe escort home.
 Project Lifesaver is also endorsed by many leading organizations in the country, including the Alzheimer's Foundation of America, National Autism Association, National Sheriff's Association, and additional organizations.
 For more information, visit www.projectlifesaver.org

-*News Release by Project Lifesaver International: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Project Lifesaver International).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.

 - 1: Beaming Power to Medical Chips Within the Body : Stanford School of Engineering (2014/05/21)